-- Unique to Suzuki, new lightweight six-spoke wheels reduce unsprung mass and have been designed to handle the braking and drive forces that a GSX-R1000 can create.
+- Unique to Suzuki, the lightweight six-spoke wheels reduce unsprung mass and have been designed to handle the braking and drive forces that a GSX-R1000 can create.

-- The track-day ready Bridgestone RS10 low mass tires, with a new higher 55% profile in the back, are premium high-grip radials that achieve excellent handling and stability.
+- The track-day ready Bridgestone RS11 low mass tyres are premium high-grip radials that achieve excellent handling and stability.

 - The reasonable sport riding position is created by a carefully crafted relationship between the clip-on’s, footrests and seat.
 The top of the fuel tank is lowered 21mm to make it easier for the rider to tuck in on a racetrack straightaway.

 - LED Combination tail and brake light has a very low electrical draw and the vertically stacked shape permits the tail section to be narrow for better air flow at the back of the motorcycle.
-License plate is also illuminated by a LED light.
+The licence plate is also illuminated by a LED light.